D7550, 7550, 25200

 During March 25200 was at Derby Works for N6 repairs.

-May 19th found 25200 visiting Parkeston on the early morning passenger from Wolverhampton, having replaced a failed Class 31 at Nuneaton, it returned west on the booked passenger to Peterborough.
+May 19th found 25200 visiting Parkeston on the early morning passenger from Wolverhampton, having replaced a failed Class 31 at Nuneaton, it returned west on the booked Harwich - Peterborough passenger service.

-The failure of a dmu on November 19th's 07.45 Blackpool Manchester Victoria was covered by 25200.
-Three days later whilst in charge of the morning Bangor - Bletchley vans 25200 became a total failure on the Northampton line south of Rugby.
+The failure of a diesel multiple unit on November 19th's 07.45 Blackpool North - Manchester Victoria was covered by 25200.
+Three days later (22nd) whilst in charge of the morning Bangor - Bletchley vans 25200 became a total failure on the Northampton line south of Rugby.
 A following diverted Liverpool – Euston service pushed the failure to Watford Lodge loop, rescue eventually coming in the shape of 31178.

 Two further rescues occurred during December, on 15th the 08.40 Euston - Wolverhampton with 81002 failed at Leighton Buzzard, 25200 worked the train forward to Bletchley.
 And on December 21st a Class 47 expired on the 20.00 Cardiff - Crewe at Craven Arms, 25200 & 25145 took the service forward to Crewe.